michael-small/strength-star/Documentation/Styling_Guide.md

 Alternate styling frameworks could include [Material-UI](https://material-ui.com/).
 Nate and Michael are familiar with a variant of
 Material desisgn, via [Angular Material](https://material.angular.io/).

+[styled components](https://styled-components.com/) for styling inline styles (a practice that should be used sparingly)